 Milk

 A Balham institution, Milk is the no-reservations South London brunch spot that always has a queue of hungry brunch-goers on its doorstep.
 And deservedly so.
-When you do grab your table, start with Sweet Maria – sweetcorn fritters, halloumi, avo and kasundi – and add a poached egg and bacon.
-Or, go for the classic sweet staple of banana bread with halva butter and pumpkin seed tahini.
+When you do grab your table, start with Sweet Maria – sweetcorn fritters with halloumi, avocado and kusandi, or go sweet with the Nutzilla French Toast – housemade brioche, British strawberries, miso butterscotch, candied pecans and tonka bean chantilly.

 In sunny weather, try to nab a seat outside where you can soak up some rays in a perfect people-watching location.
 But they usually open their huge windows in sunny weather anyway, so if you fancy some cover whilst tucking into some incredible food, it’s the perfect spot.